tytydraco/yessleep/out/When_I_look_into_a_mirror_something_is_watching_me_and_nobody_else_can_see_it.md

 I had almost finished up my work in the hotel room, but as I rounded the bed, I caught sight of my reflection in the mirror.
 A chill ran down my spine as I noticed a figure standing behind me.

-He had on a olive green raincoat, and his face was hidden in shadows.
+He had on an olive green raincoat, and his face was hidden in shadows.
 All I could make out were his eyes – they were a bright, piercing blue that seemed to penetrate right through me with an intensity that made my heart skip a beat.
 He seemed to be staring at something, but what?

 I jumped back in surprise and fear.

-"You all right, sweetheart?"
+'You all right, sweetheart?'
 Susan asked me.

 I realized that nobody else could see it besides me, which terrified me even more.